gouravkhator/booknutz/README.md

   npm i
   ```

-- Refer the `.env.sample` file and create a `.env` file in the project root, with the correct details.
+- Refer the `.env.sample` file and create a `.env.local` file in the project root, with the correct details.

 ## Run the Project